formal-foundry/agda-web-api/README.md

 * stack run config.json *
 Replace config.json with the name of your edited configuration file.

+API endpoints:
+ get  /
+ push /agda {Two files are expected in the body (Problem.agda, Problem.json).
+A structured example can be found in /data. }

-In case of any questions or doubts, please write to krystian.nieradko@gmail.com.
+In case of any questions or doubts, please write to info@formalfoundry.ai